Impact of dark matter spikes on the merger rates of Primordial Black Holes: Merger rates of PBH binaries

 \item Multipeak in mass range of $10^{-4} - 100 \: \mathrm{M_{\odot}}$.
 This MF is extracted from a piece-wise primordial power spectrum (PPS) which is in agreement with all the current constraints on the abundance of PBHs in the Universe~\cite{Cole:2022ucw}.
 The variation of the threshold for PBH formation with the equation of state in the early Universe leads to the multipeak structure of this MF~\cite{Carr:2019kxo}. \end{itemize}

 In the rest of the work, we shall denote the lower mass limit of these MFs as $m_\mathrm{min}$ and the upper mass limit as $m_\mathrm{max}$.

 For the Lognormal MF, we fix $f_\mathrm{{pbh}} = 1.61 \times 10^{-3}$ which corresponds to a merger rate of $\mathcal{R} = 44 \:\, \mathrm{Gpc}^{-3} \, \mathrm{yr}^{-1}$ for PBH binaries without DM spikes and roughly matches with the merger rate observed by the LVK Collaboration.
 Then, we use this value of $f_\mathrm{{pbh}}$ to calculate the merger rates of PBH binaries with and without DM spikes having Lognormal MF.
 For the Power Law and Multipeak MFs, we use $f_\mathrm{pbh} = 2.53\times 10^{-2}$ and $f_\mathrm{pbh} = 0.066$ respectively which are in agreement with all the constraints on PBHs having extended mass functions.
 To simplify the structure of the paper, we shall focus more on the Power Law and Multipeak MFs in the main text and mention some of the further details about the Lognormal MF in Appendix~\ref{sec:lognormal}.
+In the following, we will present the merger rates as a function of the component masses $m_i$ and $m_j$.
+In addition, in Appendix~\ref{sec:Mass ratio Distribution of merging PBHs}, we present the same information as a function of the mass ratio $q = m_j/m_i$.
+This is particularly instructive for understanding whether mergers with large or small values of $q$ dominate the present day merger rate and therefore which formalism (\textbf{evaporated} or \textbf{static} spikes) might be more applicable, following the discussion in Sec.~\ref{subsec:Impact of DM spikes on merger time}.

 Now, the present-day merger rates of PBH binaries without DM spikes are shown in Fig.~\ref{fig:mergerwithoutDMspikes}.
 We see that for both the MFs, the merger rates are largest for binaries composed of the most abundance PBHs (compare with Fig.~\ref{fig:PBHmassPDFs}).
 If the mass fraction of PBHs $P(m)/m$ were constant with $m$, the merger rate would be expected to decrease roughly proportional to $1/m$~\cite{Kocsis:2017yty}.
 However, the bin widths $\Delta$ we have used in Fig.~\ref{fig:mergerwithoutDMspikes} grow with $m$.
 Thus, the binary population and therefore the binned merger rates simply trace the underlying abundance of PBHs with masses $m_i$ and $m_j$, as expected from Eq.~\eqref{eq:mergerrate}.